khanh-devos/blog_memory/_posts/2024-11-01-Git-and-Github.md

 These are some common helpful commands of git:
 <br><i>(Warning: we should use a new branch named "dev" to develop or code, which allows us to do the code review before merging.)</i>

-1. <b>git pull </b> (git pull origin Branchname): update changes to your current local branch compared to the remote branch.
+1. <b>git pull </b> (git pull origin Branchname): updates your current local branch by fetching the latest changes from the corresponding remote branch and merging those changes into your local branch.

 2. <b>git clone GithubURL </b>: clone a github repository down to local machine.